 Pursuant to the Stafford Act, the County will establish and follow policies and procedures to uphold the safeguard against DOB within its program guidelines for each eligible activity.
 Understanding that prevention of DOB is especially critical in the context of housing programs and in anticipation that some form of housing assistance will be identified to fulfill unmet disaster recovery needs at the conclusion of the County's Action Plan development process, the County has established a framework for identifying potentially duplicative sources of funds and reducing documented duplications from potential project awards prior to any award actually being made.
-Additional information can be found in the County's CDBG-MIT Pre-Award Implementation Plan.
+Additional information can be found in the County's Duplication of Benefits Policies and procedures included in Appendix J of the County's CDBG-MIT Pre-Award Implementation Plan.